tillvit/smeditor/README.md

 You can build them seperately using `npm run core:build` or `npm run guide:build`, or build them together using `npm run build`.

-To build the native app, run `npm run app-build`.
+To build the native app, run `npm run app:build`.